glassbead0/hanabi-conventions/Reference.md

 * What is the point of having a complicated table with defined priorities?
 Well, normally, players in stalling situations are not able to give tricky-looking *Finesses*, because everyone else on the team will think that they are giving a stall clue.
 However, if it can be seen that there is a better clue available for them to give, then everyone can know that they are **not** giving a stall clue.
 Thus, because of this priority table, players in stalling situations are still often able to make *Finesses* happen.
 * Obviously, stall clues are not allowed when the player has a known playable card in their hand.

-### Locked Hands & The Locked Hand Save (L.H.S. / LHS) (Severity 3 Stalling)

-* Generally speaking, it is a bad situation when someone's hand gets fully clued.
-This is also known as being *Locked*, and it should be avoided if possible.
-However, sometimes it cannot be helped, like when a player draws three 5's in a row.
-* A player with a *Locked Hand* may give a low-value clue because they are not sure that they can play anything (and they can't discard because their hand is fully clued).
-Similar to a *Double Discard* situation, players should not read too closely into any clues given during this state.
-* If the team is out of clues and someone's hand is fully clued, then you **have** to discard to generate a clue for them.
-Similarly, if there is only 1 clue left, you cannot steal it from them.
-* Players with a *Locked Hand* gain the special ability to save any card on chop.
-This is called a *Locked Hand Save* if it saves a card that would otherwise not be legal to save (like some one-away from playable card that is not in the discard pile yet).
-However, players can only do *Locked Hand Saves* if there are no higher priority clues available.
-See the "Allowable Stall Clues" section above.

 ### The Anxiety Play (Forcing a Locked Player to Play)